jakobzhao/geog595/04_data/pe.md

     lat = datajson['coordinates']['coordinates'][1]
 ```

 The streamed-in data is loaded to a json object `datajson`.
-A json object is easier to process and destructure.
-Then, the id, username, and created_at, text as wll as the geographic data are extracted.
+A json object is easier to process and destructurize.
+Then, the `id`, `username`, and `created_at`, `text` as well as the geographic data are extracted.

 ```python